 Michael Clayton is a that rare thing: an intelligent, fictional thriller for grownups.
 Like any self-respecting Thriller for Grownups, it’s relentlessly grim in tone, the chronology is fractured, and a high level of detail demands your attention.
 It doesn’t approach impenetrability like Syriana, but it unfortunately doesn’t engage the brain as much as a good puzzler could.
 Everything is spelled out for the viewer in the end, except for a few niggling logistical questions.
 (Such as, why would two expert assassins opt for something so messily conspicuous as a car bomb?)

-Michael Clayton has all the whiff of being based on a true story, but is in fact a wholly original work from writer/director Tony Gilroy – his first film as director after a successful run of screenplays including the Bourne trilogy.
+Michael Clayton has all the whiff of being based on a true story, but is in fact a wholly original work from writer/director Tony Gilroy – his first film as director after a successful run of screenplays including the Jason Bourne trilogy.
 George Clooney carries the film with the complex, compromised title character, and Oscar winner Tilda Swinton sweats convincingly as a dying-inside corporate executioner.
 But in my mind the real star is Tom Wilkinson.